 - Long Runner Lineup: The Laiho-Raatikainen-Seppälä-Wirman-Latvala lineup lasted between 2003 and 2015.

 - Melodic Death Metal: Probably the easiest label for them, and they most definitely served as an Ur-Example and Trope Codifier for the heavily keyboard-laden, power metal-flavored side of the genre as played by Ensiferum (who actually predated them but had nothing but a demo out by the time Something Wild dropped), Norther, Kalmah, Wintersun, and similar bands from the same region.

 - Nietzsche Wannabe: Skewered in "Cry Of The Nihilist" and, to an extent, "Pussyfoot Ms. Suicide".

-- Older Than They Look: Alexi is 35, but could pass for his mid-early 20's.
+- Older Than They Look: Alexi was 41 when he passed, but could pass for his mid-early 20's.

 - Refuge in Audacity: The band name referencing the most infamous Finnish murder case ever is only the beginning.